NLAFET/SyLVER/README.md

-When compiling SyLVER you need to provide both the path to the SPRAL source directory which can be given using the `-DSPRAL_SRC_DIR` CMake option or the `SPRAL_SRC_DIR` environemental variable and the path to the SPRAL library which can be given using the `-DSPRAL_DIR` CMake option or the `SPRAL_DIR` environemental variable.
+When compiling SyLVER you need to provide both the path to the SPRAL source directory which can be given using the `-DSPRAL_SRC_DIR` CMake option or the `SPRAL_SRC_DIR` environment variable and the path to the SPRAL library which can be given using the `-DSPRAL_DIR` CMake option or the `SPRAL_DIR` environment variable.

 ### MeTiS ###